"There wasn't any 'Indian Problem' until the Mormons came. Then, there was a Mormon problem."

 The Battle Creek Canyon Massacre - Pleasant Grove, Utah

 The Battle Creek Massacre in the winter of 1848-49 was a prelude to the Black Hawk War.
 Brigham Young falsely accused a small group of the Timpanogos Nation of stealing his horses.
-This accusation led to the tragic deaths of three innocent individuals and the capture of a vulnerable young boy named Nu'intz, whom Brigham Young would later call Black Hawk.
-See Battle Creek Canyon Massacre
+This led to the tragic deaths of three innocent individuals and the capture of a vulnerable young boy named Nu'intz, whom Brigham Young would later call Black Hawk.
+Read More>

 The Murder of Old Bishop

-Recorded examples of brutality in Utah's Native American history are numerous; the murder of a Timpamogos elderly man, the Mormons called Old Bishop, occurred on the 1st of August, 1849, at Fort Utah in Provo.
-Accused of stealing a shirt from a clothesline, he was shot in cold blood, disemboweled, his stomach filled with rocks, and thrown in the Provo River.
-See The Murder of Old Bishop
+Brutality in Utah's Native American history are numerous; the murder of a Timpamogos elderly man, the Mormons called Old Bishop, occurred on the 1st of August, 1849, at Fort Utah in Provo.
+Accused of stealing a shirt from a clothesline, he was murdered in cold blood, disemboweled, his stomach filled with rocks, and thrown in the Provo River.
+Read More>

 Fort Utah Massacre